 Meter, D. J., & Card, N. A. (2015).
 Effects of Defending: The Longitudinal Relations among Defending Victimized Peers, Own Victimization and Peer-Perceived Liking.
 Social Development.

-Meter, D. J. & Bauman, S. (In Press).
+Meter, D. J. & Bauman, S. (2015).
 When sharing is a bad idea: The effects of online social network engagement and sharing passwords with friends on cyberbullying involvement.
 Cyberpsychology, Behavior, and Social Networking.

 Meter, D. J., Casper, D. M., & Card, N. A..
 (2014).
 Perception of Intimacy and Friendship Reciprocity Moderate Peer Influence on Aggression.
 Aggressive Behavior.